-The Director of Training and Education for the Faculty of Pathology oversees the delivery and development of the BST and HST training programmes.
-Supporting the Director of Training are the National Specialty Directors for BST and HST.
+The Director of Training for the Faculty of Paediatrics oversees the delivery and development of the BST and HST training programmes.
+Supporting the Director of Training is the National Specialty Directors for BST and HST.

-At Basic and Higher Specialist Training the day to day running of the programmes is conducted by the National Specialty Directors (NSDs) and the Regional Specialty Advisors (RSAs).
-The NSDs run the Specialty Training Committees (STCs) for the Histopathology training programme.
-A key responsibility of the National Specialty Directors and the Regional Speciality Advisors is to provide advice, career guidance and support to Trainees on issues relating to training, examination and general queries relating to the specialty.
-The NSDs and the RSAs report to the Education and Training Committee, which meets at a minimum quarterly.
-The Education and Training Committee has representatives from all the Pathology Training Programmes and reports directly to the Board of the Faculty.
+At Basic and Higher Specialist Training the day to day running of the programmes is conducted by the National Specialty Director(s) (NSDs).
+The NSD(s) run the Specialty Training Committee (STC) for the general paediatrics training programme.
+A key responsibility of the National Specialty Director(s) is to provide advice, career guidance and support to Trainees on issues relating to training, examination and general queries relating to the specialty.
+The NSD and STC report to the Board of the Training Body and meet at a minimum quarterly.